Antin Krushelnytskyi

-Antin Krushelnytskyi (Антін Крушельницький, born 23 July 1878 in Łańcut, Austria-Hungary - died on 3 November 1937 in Sandarmokh, Soviet Russia) was a Ukrainian writer, pedagogue, political and civic activist, who served as Minister of Education of Ukraine for a short period in 1919.
+Antin Volodyslavovych Krushelnytskyi (Антін Володиславович Крушельницький; – 3 November 1937) was a Ukrainian and Soviet writer, translator, literary critic, teacher and politician who served as Minister of Education of Ukraine for a short period in 1919.
 His decision to evade persecution in the Second Polish Republic by emigrating to the Soviet Union ended in tragedy and turned the whole Krushelnytskyi family into symbolic figures of the Executed Renaissance.

 Biography

 Early career

-Born in Łańcut, Kingdom of Galicia and Lodomeria (now in Poland), Antin Krushelnytskyi spent his early years in Przemyśl, where his father, a lawyer by profession, was an active participant in the Ukrainian cultural community.
+Krushelnytskyi was born in Lancut, Kingdom of Galicia and Lodomeria (present-day, Łańcut, Poland), and spent his early years in Przemyśl, where his father, a lawyer by profession, was an active participant in the Ukrainian cultural community.
 After finishing the gymnasium, Antin enrolled into Lviv University, where he studied philosophy and wrote his thesis under the mentorship of Mykhailo Hrushevsky.
 During that time he joined the student organization Young Ukraine and became a member of the Ukrainian Radical Party.
 Some of Krushelnytskyi's early works were positively evaluated by the party's leader Ivan Franko, who promoted their publication.

 After finishing his studies, Krushelnytskyi worked as a teacher in various towns of Galicia.
 Starting from 1908 he was a member of pedagogical societies active in the region and took part in publishing of school literature dedicated to the teaching of Ukrainian language.
 His schoolbooks, which included works by Taras Shevchenko and other Dnieper Ukrainian authors, as well as elements of folk literature, were positively evaluated by critics.
 Before the beginning of the First World War Krushelnytskyi headed the Ukrainian gymnasium in Horodenka, where he worked on promoting access of the Ukrainian youth to education and supported the activities of Prosvita, Sich, Sokil and other civic organizations.